Social Skills And Self-Help Advice I'm Not Crazy About

 "Fake it 'til you make it"

-Where I think faking it can work is when you have no problem performing certain actions in the moment but your insecurities often hold you back from doing them in the first place (e.g., you're able to ask new friends to hang out, but usually don't because you figure they don't really like you).
-In that case you can consciously decide to outwardly behave like someone who was confident their new friends liked them, and invite people out, regardless of what your insecure thoughts are saying.
-By going after new relationships instead of giving up on them you'll probably eventually gain the real-world confirmation that people are interested in you, and truly become self-assured about it.
+Faking it can work is when you have no problem performing certain actions in the moment but your insecurities often hold you back from doing them in the first place (e.g., you're able to ask new friends to hang out, but usually don't because you figure they don't really like you).
+In that case you can consciously decide to act like someone who was confident their new friends liked them, and therefore invite them out, regardless of what your insecure thoughts are saying.
+By going after new relationships instead of giving up on them you'll eventually gain the real-world confirmation that people are interested in you, and become legitimately self-assured about it.

 You know, tell yourself that you're worthy, likable, awesome, attractive, etc. several times a day.
-In time, it goes, you'll mobilize your internal resources and make your dreams come to life.
-This is pretty well-worn advice.
+In time, the thinking goes, you'll mobilize your internal resources and make your dreams come to life.
 Personally, affirmations did nothing for me.
-When I first read about affirmations in high school I decided to give them a shot.
+When I first read about them in high school I decided to give them a shot.
 I said several affirmations to myself, many times a day.
-I felt good, and psyched-up briefly.
+I felt good, and briefly psyched-up.
 I kept it up for a few days before I started to forget the odd self-affirmation here and there.
-Within a week I wasn't doing them at all anymore.
+Within a week the words become a little meaningless and my brain started filtering them out.
+Not long after that I had forgotten to do them entirely.

 Later on I started learning about affirmations more, and came to the conclusion that they're not very useful.
 How does telling yourself something make it so?
 How can you make something from nothing?
 Does it really work to tell yourself statements you don't believe deep down?
 More importantly, I've seen many other people say they've had no results from them.
+Research has shown that they don't work for people with low self-confidence because the positive sayings contradict their core negative self-image, so their mind rejects them.
 My hunch is that this is the kind of advice that has been repeated and regurgitated for so long that no one questions it anymore.
 It's kind of like how grade school science textbooks have a reputation for being slow to catch up with current knowledge, because each new edition is mostly copied from the old one without checking for new research.

 Yep, I've dipped my fingers in all kinds of places.
 I first learned about hypnosis in a university course and researched it more in my own time.
 When I read the claims of how I could effortlessly reprogram my mind my interest perked up.
 I learned how to lie somewhere quiet and talk myself down into a state of deep relaxation.
 Once I felt fully self-hypnotized I repeated a few commands to myself.
 "I was confident.
 I wasn't insecure around people.
 I felt no fear of talking to strangers", and so on.
 I did this every night for a month or so.